mlangumier/electricity-business-backend/README.md

 ---

-[//]: # (TODO: think about & prepare deployment setup & procedures)

 ## Deployment

 ### Procedure

-An example of a deployment script can be found in `./scripts/deploy.sh`.
+The deployment script we'll be using can be found in `./scripts/deploy.sh`.
 It allows us to deploy the application using the command below, automatically triggering the following steps:

 - Pull the changes from the repository (default branch: `main`)
-- Install dependencies & compile code
+- Install dependencies & run unit tests
-- Run unit tests
+- Packages the application into a new artifact
+- Managing this & previous artifacts in `/releases` (for rollbacks)
-- Package & run the application
+- Start the application with the new `.jar`

 > For now, the script must be run manually.
 It will be automated with the implementation of other
 > tools later on.